Part of the IoT & Hardware category.

 | ykhli/mcp-light-control | ~10 | TypeScript | — | ~5 |

-Philips Hue light control for Cursor and Claude Desktop — including the ability to send messages through lights using Morse code.
+Philips Hue light control for Cursor and Claude Desktop — including sending messages through lights using Morse code.
 A creative demonstration of AI-hardware interaction.

 thomasvincent/home-mcp